Lakshya-14/Movie-Genie/README.md

 # Movie-Genie
 Movie Genie helps a user to search about different movies from all over the world.
 A user can view information about different movies like budget, cast, etc..
-# Codechimps

-CodeChimps provides you free access to hundreds of articles and blogs posted by programmers around the world.
-Sign-Up and Log-in to create and publish your own blog to showcase your programming knowledge!

 ## View Live App
 [On Heroku](https://movieeeeeee.herokuapp.com/)